KennethTrecy/chearmyp_token/README.md

 	example city|	# And they may contain spaces too!
 	```

 3. *Complex*.
 These tokens are counterpart of *simplexes*.
-These are concepts that can contain
+These are concepts that can contain other
 	*simplexes* and *complexes*.
 For example `word`, it can contain the `letter|`.
 To express the
-   containment of other *simplexes* and/or *complexes*, those tokens must be indented using a tab.
+	containment of other tokens, those tokens must be indented using a tab.
 	```
 	# `word`, `punctuation`, and `binary` are examples of complex
 	word